Actindo-AG/Documentation/PIM/UserInterface/02a_List.md

   Enter or select the appropriate value for the defining attribute.

 - [CANCEL]
-  Click this button to cancel adding a variant and close the *Add single variant* window.
+  Click this button to cancel adding a variant.
+The *Add single variant* window is closed.

 - [SAVE]
-  Click this button to save the variant and close the *Add single variant* window.
+  Click this button to save the variant.
+The *Add single variant* window is closed.

 ### Add multiple variants